n0tnull/Adebar-wiki/Tested-Devices.md

 ## Tested devices
 This list is obviously incomplete, as not everyone using *Adebar* gives feedback.
-If you're using *Adebar* without issues, please contribute to this list.
+If you're using *Adebar* successfully with your device, please contribute to this list.
 You can add your devices e.g. in [issue #7](https://github.com/IzzySoft/Adebar/issues/7), where you might also find additional details on the one or other device listed below from its original report.